Home Blog 10 Books for Every MBA Student’s Reading List

 If you want to succeed in business, we have some advice: Open a book.

 But with thousands of business books published every year, how do you decide which books are worth your time?
 How do you curate an MBA reading list that will help polish your professional skills and advance your career?
 Start here with our update of a list originally published in August 2020.
+To keep you ahead, we’ve expanded our coverage for 2024 to include emerging business trends and highlighting some noteworthy books addressing them.

 10 Must-Read Books for Your MBA Reading List: